microsoft/pxt-microbit/docs/release-tests/ble-flashing.md

 Steps:
 1. Follow steps from Test 1.
-2. Change the blocks in the MakeCode editor to something different (e.g. display a different icon/message on the LED matrix).
+2. Change the blocks in the MakeCode editor to do something different (e.g. display a different icon/message on the LED matrix).
 3. Click the "Download" button.
 4. Follow the connection instructions to connect the micro:bit via Bluetooth